Thank you for your interest in the Citizens’ Police Academy. The below information should assist you in deciding if you would like to participate.

 The purpose of the Citizens’ Police Academy is to develop citizen awareness and understanding of the role of law enforcement in our community and an opportunity for law enforcement to hear from you.

-and is ten weeks long with classes being held every Wednesday from 6:00 p.m. to 9:00 p.m. ending on April 30th.
+and is ten weeks long with classes being held every Wednesday from 6:00 p.m. to 9:00 p.m. and one Saturday morning.
 The class size is limited to the first 30 applicants’ admitted.
 Prior attendees may be admitted after all new applicants are processed (if class space is available).

 Those eligible to attend must be at least 21 years of age and work or live in the Cowlitz County area.
 Applicants can have no felony or domestic violence convictions.
 Misdemeanor arrests will be evaluated on a case-by-case basis.
 Applicants must pass a background check conducted by law enforcement.